MetaMask/metamask-docs/wallet/tutorials/metamask-sdk-viem-wagmi.md

 The easiest way to check this changed behavior is to disable the MetaMask extension and re-load your dapp and see that when this option is set to true that the SDK immediately checks and notifies the user with a modal that they can either install the MetaMask extension or connect with mobile QR code to MetaMask Mobile.

-#### Enables or disables checking if MetaMask is installed on the user's browser before each RPC request
+#### Enable or disable checking if MetaMask is installed before RPC requests

 The default value is `false`.